SimpleBeat/fanSample/README.md

 # Bedtime Fan

-Here's a quick mock prototype of a Bedtime Fan app for Slumber.
+Here's a quick mock prototype of a Fan app.

-I love to create mockup apps with SwiftUI, it is so much fun, so when I saw the design screenshot on Slumber's website, I could, I just couldn't pass it up!
-After doing the initial coding, which took me about 2 hours, I started with adding the real functionality (simple scrolling, toggles, buttons).
+After doing the initial UI coding, which took me about 2 hours, I started adding the real functionality (simple scrolling, toggles, buttons).

-I plan to add sounds, music, and animations during the following days.
-I hope to have a working prototype in a week or so, and show it to the Slumber's recruiting team.
-It just could be that they'd want someone who has already done the first step in actually building their app.

 Here is v0.1 mockup screen:

 ![](https://github.com/SimpleBeat/bedtimeFanSample/blob/main/media/appScreen.png)

-Jan.17 UPDATE
-v0.2
+*Jan.17 UPDATE*
 - added spinning fan blades feature
 - added fan on/off on tap

-Jan.20 UPDATE
+*Jan.20 UPDATE*
 - The fan sound has been added (it's horrible though, need to find a better one)
 - The sample music has been added (1min long) to the first soundscape tile

 Here's the most recent video: